DennisPing/TCP-IP-Raw-Sockets/README.md

 | 10MB.log     | 10.0      | 13.0                |
 | 50MB.log     | 50.0      | 62.0                |

+Why so slow?
+This basic implementation is synchronous (aka. blocking) while the real implementation is asynchronous.

 ## Design Details

 - All the details about wrapping and unwrapping of packets have been abstracted away into 2 functions in the `rawsocket` package: